 I’d watched that little boy, now a young man, play soccer since he was five years old.
 By my calculation, I’d probably sat through well over two hundred games in his career.
 In rain, snow flurries, freezing cold, brutal heat…there I was cheering him on…his biggest fan.

-I’d driven to and from SO many practices….at least four times the amount of games I sat through.
+I’d driven to and from SO many practices….at least four times the number of games I sat through.
 I’d washed grass-stained, mud-covered, odor-filled uniforms and socks more times than I could ever count.
 I’d dealt with the lost shin guards and the stinky cleats (ugh that smell!) again and again over twelve years.

 And when that last whistle blew this October, I’d instantly yearned for another lifetime of ALL of it.
 Stinky cleats and all.
 It’s so hard to imagine not sitting in the bleachers cheering him on any longer.
-That overwhelming pride I felt as his mom when he took the field…I will surely miss that.
+That overwhelming pride I felt like his mom when he took the field…I will surely miss that.
 He will of course give me so much more to be proud of in his lifetime, but I will miss my soccer player.

 Then came the senior pictures.
 Why oh why must they take and send them so early in Senior year?
-Seeing that grown up child in that cap and gown is just tear-inducing.
+Seeing that grown-up child in that cap and gown is just tear-inducing.
 It’s a reminder of what’s to come in a few short months, in case I’d actually had the good fortune to put that thought out of my mind for a while.

 And in the midst of all of my nostalgia and anxiety and anticipation of next fall, we find ourselves knee-deep in college applications.
 I had previously thought we were well-prepared for this process but oh how wrong I was!